Cui Yan: Early life

 Cui Yan was from Dongwucheng County (東武城縣), Qinghe Commandery, Ji Province, which is around present-day Gucheng County, Hebei.
 He was born in the Cui family of Qinghe Commandery, a political family which rose to prominence during the Sui and Tang dynasties later.
 In his youth, he was known to be plain, dull and lacking in communication skills, but he was very interested in swordsmanship and military arts.
-When he was 22 years old, he was nominated by the local district office to be a judicial officer, (Note: Cui Yan's appointment was a Director (正) under a Minister of Justice (廷尉).) for which he was so grateful that he started reading books such as the Analects and Han Shi (韓詩) (Note: The Han Shi (韓詩; literally poems of Han) was written by Han Ying (韓嬰), an academician who lived in the early Western Han dynasty, as an addendum to the Classic of Poetry.)
+When he was 22 years old, he was nominated by the local district office to be a judicial officer, (Note: Cui Yan's appointment was a Director (正) under a Minister of Justice (廷尉).) for which he was so grateful that he started reading books such as the Analects and Han Shi (韓詩).
+(Note: The Han Shi (韓詩; literally poems of Han) was written by Han Ying (韓嬰), an academician who lived in the early Western Han dynasty, as an addendum to the Classic of Poetry.)

 Six years later, at the age of 28, Cui Yan befriended Gongsun Fang (公孫方) and others and they studied together under the tutelage of the Confucian scholar Zheng Xuan.
-However, in 194, before Cui Yan could even complete his first year of studies, the Yellow Turban rebels from Xu Province attacked Beihai Commandery, where Zheng Xuan conducted his classes, so Zheng and his students fled east to Mount Buqi (不其山; northwest of Mount Lao) to evade chaos.
-Despite so, the rebellion had resulted in food shortages, so Zheng Xuan had no choice but to send his students away.
+However, in c.
+November 188, before Cui Yan could even complete his first year of studies, the Yellow Turban rebels from Xu Province attacked Beihai Commandery, where Zheng Xuan conducted his classes, so Zheng and his students fled east to Mount Buqi (不其山; northwest of Mount Lao) to evade chaos.
+Even so, the rebellion had resulted in food shortages, so Zheng Xuan had no choice but to send his students away.
 After leaving Mount Buqi, Cui Yan could not return to Qinghe Commandery because rebel forces and bandits were rampant in the region and the roads leading west were blocked.
 He wandered around Qing, Xu, Yan and Yu provinces and visited several places, including Shouchun (壽春; present-day Shou County, Anhui), Lake Tai and the northern bank of the Yangtze River.
 After four years, he returned home and spent his time playing music and writing calligraphy.